 Our clients had purchased the home over 20 years ago and were keen to revamp its interior and create a modern contemporary home.
 A cooks kitchen was re-designed on the upper floor, with a pantry created out of a redundant hallway.
 Warm walnut joinery offers a contrast to the crisp white cabinetry.

 Caesarstone Benches for the island and cooking areas and a low height breakfast bar.
 The bar was given an overhaul and hidden from view via ‘brise-soleil’ walnut veneer fins and shelving.
 Finally, a main family bathroom with a feature wall of cracked feature tiles.
 New stairs and under stair storage solve the age old renovation problem.

 A much loved ‘ugly duckling’ home with a spectacular bay views.

 Rennie Street Thornbury –

-Alteration + Addition to an Inter-War Bungalow
+An Alteration + Addition to a Californian Bungalow

-The existing house built after World War One in the suburb’s pre-dominate Californian Bungalow style and is one of many distinct plans created by the State Savings Bank Scheme after World War One.
+The project is an alteration and addition in the northern suburb of Thornbury.
+The existing house built after World War One in the suburb’s pre-dominant ‘Californian Bungalow’ – style and is one of many distinct plans created by the State Savings Bank Scheme after World War One.

 Cameron Street Coburg –